Canadian businessman goes on trial in Cuban corruption crackdown

 Coral Capital’s chief operating officer, Stephen Purvis, was arrested in March 2012.
 Purvis is a British citizen.

-A number of other foreigners and Cubans who worked for the companies remain free but cannot leave the island because they are considered witnesses in the cases.
+A number of other foreigners and Cubans who worked for the companies are free but cannot leave the island because they are considered witnesses in the cases.

 Cuban officials and lawyers for the defendants could not be reached for comment.